FuelLabs/sway/docs/src/introduction/forc_project.md

 `Forc.toml` is the _manifest file_ (similar to `Cargo.toml` for Cargo or `package.json` for Node), and defines project metadata such as the project name and dependencies.

+For additional information on dependency management, see: [here](../forc/dependancies.md).

 ```toml
 {{#include ../../../examples/hello_world/Forc.toml}}
 ```